-- a. prejudice collective Ministerial responsibility, - b. prejudice Ministerial responsibility to Parliament, - c. prejudice relations with, or the obtaining of confidential information from, another government, - d. prejudice the supply to an agency of confidential information that facilitates the effective exercise of that agency's functions, - e. reveal a deliberation or consultation conducted, or an opinion, advice or recommendation given, in such a way as to prejudice a deliberative process of government or an agency, - f. prejudice the effective exercise by an agency of the agency's functions, - g. found an action against an agency for breach of confidence or otherwise result in the disclosure of information provided to an agency in confidence, - h. prejudice the conduct, effectiveness or integrity of any audit, test, investigation or review conducted by or on behalf of an agency by revealing its purpose, conduct or results (whether or not commenced and whether or not completed).
+- a. prejudice collective Ministerial responsibility, - b. prejudice Ministerial responsibility to Parliament, - c. prejudice relations with, or the obtaining of confidential information from, another government, - d. prejudice the supply to an agency of confidential information that facilitates the effective exercise of that agency's functions, - e. reveal a deliberation or consultation conducted, or an opinion, advice or recommendation given, in such a way as to prejudice a deliberative process of government or an agency, - f. prejudice the effective exercise by an agency of the agency's functions, - g. found an action against an agency for breach of confidence or otherwise result in the disclosure of information provided to an agency in confidence, h. prejudice the conduct, effectiveness or integrity of any audit, test, investigation or review conducted by or on behalf of an agency by revealing its purpose, conduct or results (whether or not commenced and whether or not completed).

-Objective ID Authorised by Created Issued To be reviewed A3874773 Manager, Executive and Ministerial Services, Corporate Group 26/05/2015 02/02/2018 03/02/2019
+Objective ID Authorised by Created Issued To be reviewed A3874773 Deputy General Counsel, Information Access and Transactions Branch, Office of General Counsel 26/05/2015 31/05/2022 31/05/2023